The Dream of the Great American Novel

 - March 27, 2014

-This fresh, generous, and accessible treatment of iconic works makes a persuasive case for the idea of the Great American Novel.
+This fresh, generous treatment of iconic works makes a persuasive case for the transcendence of truly seminal stories.

 One thing for sure: Lawrence Buell has some nerve.
 A chaired professor of American Literature at Harvard, he has written a whopper of a book, The Dream of the Great American Novel, organized around a wishful notion that for more than a century has been a running joke, a ready source of satire, a club to beat down the pretensions of any novelist who seems to overreach, an intellectual hairball, and a cliché that just won’t go away.